Audi A4 Interior

 - "The standard seats are good, but the sport seats are extra-supportive for both enthusiastic driving or long hauls." -- Motor Trend (2013)

-Standard features on the 2014 Audi A4 include a power sunroof, Bluetooth phone connectivity, a 10-speaker stereo, an iPod connector, an auxiliary input, an SD card slot and satellite radio.
-Audi’s MMI infotainment system, which provides access to many audio, climate and vehicle settings, is also standard.
-Optional features include tri-zone automatic climate control, a backup camera, rear parking sensors, adaptive cruise control, blind spot monitoring, Bluetooth music streaming and a 14-speaker Bang & Olufsen stereo system.
-Also available is Audi’s MMI navigation system with Audi Connect, which provides wireless Internet access and real-time traffic information through a cellular data connection.
-Audi Connect is provided for six months, after which a subscription is required.
+Standard features in the 2015 Audi A4 include a power sunroof, a 10-speaker audio system, an iPod connector, an auxiliary audio input, Bluetooth phone connectivity, an SD card slot, satellite radio and Audi’s MMI infotainment system, which has a central control knob and a 6.5-inch color screen.
+Tri-zone automatic climate control is newly standard for 2015.
+Available features include adaptive cruise control, blind spot monitoring, a rearview camera, rear parking sensors, Bluetooth audio streaming, HD Radio, a 14-speaker Bang & Olufsen audio system and Audi’s MMI navigation system with Audi Connect, which provides real-time traffic information and wireless Internet access through a cellular data connection.
+Audi Connect is free for the first six months, and then a subscription is required.

 - "Audi's MMI control system absorbs and complicates most audio and some climate functions." -- Consumer Guide (2013)